Contact us if you’d like to come on any of the hikes listed below, or if you’d like more information.

-Level 2: Generally on trail.
-May be hilly, light bushwhacking, some rough spots or obstacles.
+Level 2: May be hilly, some rough spots or obstacles.
 Boots recommended.

-Level 3: Rough terrain.
-One or more sections of extensive bushwhacking, steep sections, long climbs and descents, beaver dams or other obstacles, rock scrambling.
+Level 3: Rough terrain, steep sections, long climbs and descents, beaver dams or other obstacles, rock scrambling.
 Boots required.
 Fit, experienced hikers only.
 Long pants & sleeves recommended.

-All participants are required to sign a waiver which states:
+All participants of any MTA hike are required to sign a waiver which states:

 I acknowledge that this activity of the Maitland Trail Association, in which I am participating, involves risks that are beyond the control of the Association.
 Notwithstanding the acknowledgement of such risks, I hereby release the Maitland Trail Association, Hike Ontario its contractors, employees, volunteers, agents, assigns and executors from all claims for the damage how ever so arising as a result of my participation in this or any other activity organized by the Association.

 I agree to pay the costs of any emergency evacuation of my person or belongings that may be necessary.
 I affirm that I am aware of the nature of this activity, its distance, duration and degree of difficulty and that I am properly equipped and physically able to participate.
 I have no medical or other conditions that might preclude my participation.
 I agree to follow the directions of the leader.
 My signature below confirms that I am at least 18 years old, that I have read this document, I am signing voluntarily, and that I fully understand its effect.
 I understand that this document must be properly completed before I will be allowed to participate in the event.